- The Nifty 500 is close to its levels of 5 years ago.

 - All 500 stocks trade significantly below their all-time highs.

 - Barring pharma, insurance, and gas, all sectors lose their gains from October 2018.

 When you look at picking stocks, the future prospects of the stock, its valuation and fundamentals must play a large role.
-But in times such as the present crisis, none of these is complete without looking at the market correction itself.
-So, let’s take stock of where the correction stands and how it compares with the last rally seen.
+But in times such as the present crisis, none of these is complete without looking at the nifty correction itself.
+So, let’s take stock of where the nifty correction stands and how it compares with the last rally seen.

 A few points to consider:

 - For this analysis we considered the Nifty 500 index and stocks in Nifty 500 to get a better view of the breadth of the market.

 - All data is as of April 3, 2020.
 There would have been movement post this date but it does not change the trend seen thus far.